 Ok, So What About The Drama?

-> At the same time, a Grim Reaper, played by Lee Dong Wook (or Dong Wook Lee), who Dokkaebi lives with, starts to wonder about himself, since he’d lost all his memories, of his past life.
-He also falls in love with a woman called Sunny, played by Yoo In Na (or In Na Yoo) who he recognises, despite not actually knowing her.
+At the same time, a Grim Reaper, played by Lee Dong Wook (or Dong Wook Lee), with whom Dokkaebi lives, starts to wonder about himself, since he’d lost all his memories, of his past life.
+He also falls in love with a woman called Sunny, played by Yoo In Na (or In Na Yoo), whom he recognises, despite not actually knowing her.

-> Do you see what I mean?
+Do you see what I mean?
 I guess you might get it every now and then, in real life, but this drama is chock-full of them!
 Now, most of the time, these cheesy lines wouldn’t work, and a lot of the time, they just make me cringe, but this drama times them perfectly, that they make absolute sense.

 Not to mention, because the budget was so big, they were able to include special effects that make the drama more like mini-films instead.
 It’s also thanks to this that it can even cross genres.
 What I mean is that the drama cannot be defined simply as a melodrama, or a romance.
 There are elements of fantasy, supernatural, horror, history and comedy.
 There are so many elements to this drama, it literally cannot be defined.